jpuigcerver/miarfid-atia-connect4/README.md

 miarfid-atia-connect4
 =====================

-A Connect Four game based on Minimax with Alpha-Beta prunning
+A Connect Four game based on Negamax with Alpha-Beta prunning.